Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Share insights with stakeholders

 Make insights accessible and actionable.
-Instead of just presenting a 35% occupancy rate, explain what that means: "We have capacity for 50% more employees without adding space" or "This supports our plan to increase hybrid office days from 2 to 3 per week."
+Instead of presenting a 35% occupancy rate in isolation, explain what it means: "We have capacity for 50% more employees without adding space" or "This supports our plan to increase hybrid office days from 2 to 3 per week."
+For guidance on building the business case, see our framework for workplace technology investment.

 Combine occupancy with other workplace metrics

-The occupancy rate doesn't tell the full story.
-Combine it with employee engagement scores, collaboration metrics, productivity indicators, and satisfaction surveys to understand the total amount of value your office delivers.
+The occupancy rate doesn't tell the full story on its own.
+Combine it with employee engagement scores, collaboration metrics, productivity indicators, and satisfaction surveys to understand the total value your office delivers.

-Organizations that excel at space management don't optimize occupancy in isolation—they balance efficiency with experience, using data to create workplaces where people actually want to come together.
+Organizations that excel at space management don't optimize occupancy in isolation.
+They balance efficiency with experience, using data to create workplaces where people want to come together.

 Stop guessing your space needs and start making decisions based on data.
-Gable helps you track occupancy, manage offices easily, and create better employee experiences—all in one platform.
+Gable helps you track occupancy, manage offices, and create better employee experiences, all in one platform.

 Get a demo